runkanrenchu/runkanrenchu/README.md

 ## Hi there! 💜

-I'm Runkan Renchu, Alex for short.
+I'm Runkan Renchu, BSOD for short.

-I'm currently working on **School**, a personal project, and **Max Doesn't Know**, a platformer game in early-development stage.
+I'm currently working on Pico Day 2022.

 I'm learning [Haxe](https://haxe.org/).
 I use [Flixel](https://haxeflixel.com/) for all of my work.